sirkostya009/fido2-js/README.md

 # FIDO2.js

-`fido2-js` is a low-level library for parsing and verifying FIDO2 attestation and assertion responses on the server.
+`fido2-js` is a low-level library for parsing and verifying FIDO2 attestation and assertion responses.

-Depends on `cbor-x`, Node.js `Buffer` and `crypto` module.
-Hence, can't run in the browser.
+Works in browsers and Node.js.

 Doesn't provide means of generating requests for the client, but that isn't hard to do on your own anyway.